Q & A

-Anything that damages the feathers – like oil or other contaminants which interfere with the interlocking and the natural oils produced by the birds will mean that the feathers will lose their water proofing.
-If this happens the birds cannot return to the sea as they will get wet to the skin and very cold.
+Penguin feathers are short and stiff and lock making the birds waterproof.
+Anything that damages the feathers – like oil or other contaminants which interfere with the interlocking and the natural oils produced by the birds – will mean that the feathers will lose their water proofing.
+Birds cannot return to the sea if this happens as they would get wet to the skin and very cold.
 There are techniques that can be used to clean the feathers of the contaminants and make them waterproof again – but this requires human help.

-What happens to the yellow-eyed penguin’s partner when it dies?
+What happens to its partner when a yellow-eyed penguin dies?

-The partner will normally seek another mate; yellow-eyed penguins are very faithful to their mates and at each breeding season over 90% of pairs will re-unite.
+The partner will normally find another mate.
+Yellow-eyed penguins are very faithful to their mates and each breeding season over 90% of pairs will re-unite.

-What happens to the babies if the parents die?
+What happens to the chicks if the parents die?

-Unfortunately in most cases the chicks will die; if only one parent dies, the surviving adult will usually be able to raise the chicks on their own.
-Sometimes – if the chicks are very lucky and are noticed by conservation workers, they may be taken to rehabilitation hospitals and feed until they fledge and go to sea.
+Unfortunately, in most cases the chicks will die; if only one parent dies, the surviving adult will usually be able to raise the chicks on their own.
+Sometimes – if the chicks are lucky and are found by conservation workers, they will be taken to a rehabilitation facility to be fed until they fledge and go to sea.

 Why do they have yellow eyes?